elasticio/api-docs/source/includes/_contracts.md

 ### URL Query Parameters
 Parameter   | Required | Description
 ----------- | -------- | ------------------------
-include     | no       | Whether include or not full resource objects in response for related entities.
-Possible values: `members` and/or `invites`.
+include     | no       | You may add a parameter, such as the 'include' for more detailed information regarding the Workspace's entities.
+Possible values are `members` and/or `invites`.